hilton/scripting-docs/ADR/003 Core model naming.md

 In process engine implementations, we refer to processes or workflows, made up of activities, and executed by cases.
 However, processes and workflows have failed to become popular among developers.
-We can emphasise microservices orchestration by using naming based on script and service execution.
+We can initially focus on microservice orchestration by using naming based on script and service execution.

 ## Decision